dtischler/rice-classifier/README.md

 But the supply chain and logistics of transporting and shipping rice, needs different solutions.
 There is of course an IoT component once again, where temperature and humidity are monitored as rice is stored in large mounds, prior to being bagged or boxed for sale.
 But one interesting problem experienced in the warehousing portion of the supply chain, is simply identifying what type of rice is even being stored and moved around.

+Many countries set export quotas for rice so there are a multitude of varieties being transported all over the globe.
+These arrive in containers and either go straight into the rice processing factory or alternatively stored in agricultural sheds in the interim.

+For example in the UK, one company imports over 15 different types of rice from all over the world including Myanmar medium grain, Paraguayan long grain, Argentine long grain, and Sharbati from India.

 ![](img/bulk-rice.jpg)

+Depending on the tonnage that needs to be stored, often the agricultural buildings are too big for just one variety of rice.
+In these situations, the shed is segmented by concrete wall and different rice can be stored in different sections within the same shed.

 It turns out, there are experts who have enough experience with the various strains of rice that they can simply look at a few grains and identify the rice as Basmati, Jasmine, Ipsala, Arborio, or other varieties.
 But to most common truck drivers, loading workers, and bulk storage staff, rice strains are indistinguishable from one another.
 This prompted us to look closer at the problem, and explore the current limits of data and computer vision capabilities.